Data Cleaning

 Default configs

-Set opuscleaner-mode: custom in the training config to use custom per-dataset and per-language pair configs.
+Set opuscleaner-mode: custom (this is the default when generating a config) in the training config to use custom per-dataset and per-language pair configs.

 If no custom config was specified for the dataset, the default config template will be used.